ksaj/helloworld/README.md

 ## hw-rpi3-5

 Hello World bypassing clib altogether, and talking direcly to the hardware.
 Apparently this is a no-no, even if it is theoretically more efficient.
 The bare-metal and OS dev folk are pretty much limited to using this method until their kernel boots and provides other methods, like those covered already.

+# Resources

+Since uploading these, I have discovered a few good resources on ARM assembler for the RPI.
+As I vet them, I'll list them here.
+For now, here is one that seems to follow a good pocess for learning, and goes more in depth than any of the others I found: https://thinkingeek.com/arm-assembler-raspberry-pi/